 Check this chart to see which format best fits your needs, skills and schedule!

-Click here to go to Self-Paced Online offerings and registration.
+Click here to go to Self-Paced learning and registration.

 Is the Arkansas Real Estate School still open?

 Yes!
 We are still operating, following the directives of the Arkansas Real Estate Commission.
 Our office is currently closed to meetings and gatherings, including in classroom classes.
 In order to continue providing the education you need, we have been temporarily approved to provide live-stream classes.
 To see updates on AREC concerning COVID-19 restrictions, please visit their website at www.arec.arkansas.gov

 What is “Live-Stream”?
 And how can I be a part of it?

 Live-Streamed classes are just that, real-time instruction streamed to your location.
 Participation is similar to Facetime or a live webinar.
 Class peers, instructor and moderator are all visible and participating in real-time.
 While you can use your phone, we recommend participating via PC or laptop for best viewing of materials.
 The setting is as if you are in the classroom with the ability to ask questions and network with others from the convenience of your own home or office.
 We are currently using Zoom as our platform.

 When will you resume classes in the classroom?

 Due to the nature of the current pandemic, we do not currently have a time line and are planning one month at a time.
 When in-person classes resume, the schedule will list the location of the class rather than “Live Stream”.
 We will keep our website and Facebook updated with any changes.

 Shouldn’t I wait until the virus is over to register?